Trilogy of Terror is a 1975 made-for-television horror/thriller anthology film that remains a cherished cult favourite.

 The middle segment is called ‘Millicent and Therese’ and features Karen Black playing very different twins named (natch) Millicent and Therese.

-Millicent is plain, bookish and timid with big spectacles and sensible clothes while Therese is garish, flirtatious, confident, vampish, and favours bright lipstick, platinum blonde hair and short skirts.
+Millicent is a plain, bookish and timid spinster with big spectacles and sensible clothes while Therese is garish, flirtatious, confident, vampish, and favours bright lipstick, platinum blonde hair and short skirts.

 Millicent is convinced that Therese is evil and even suspects she might have somehow been responsible for the death of their parents.
 She determines that Therese must be stopped and deploys a voodoo doll.